Last week you noticed your teeth were a little more sensitive than usual.

 Thantakit International Dental Center

-There are currently three locations in central Bangkok.
+There are currently two locations in central Bangkok.
 Thanakit’s main clinic is in Huai Kwang.

-Dental fees at Thantakit are higher than most other clinics in Bangkok.
+Dental fees at Thantakit are among the highest in Bangkok and Thailand.

 Privately-Owned Dental Clinics